 Solution: Sip on a glass of milk to quell your burning taste buds or take measured sips over the entire course of dinner instead!

-It’s safe to say this: nagging is almost a national pastime for Singaporean mothers, but they are mostly always right.
+It’s safe to say this: nagging about poor eating habits is almost a national pastime for Singaporean mothers, but they are mostly always right.
 Don’t be guilty of these seven poor lifestyle and eating habits that can bring about heartburn, reflux and indigestion.

 But for obstinate souls choosing to ignore the warnings, there’s always Gaviscon’s range of Double Action products that’ll be a fast-acting relief for our heartburn and indigestion symptoms.